 Your choice in guitar pick is probably one of the most important factors in getting the tone you want.
 Guitar picks have a drastic effect on the sound of your guitar, and the wrong pick can really hold you back.

-For instance, out of the main genres I play on the electric guitar (country, punk, blues, and soul) I have a unique set of guitar picks for each.
-I carefully gauge which response, thickness, and tone I need for each situation and choose my pick accordingly.
-And I’m by no means a gear snob, I’ve gigged with everything from a Godin Telecaster Copy (sub $300) to a $2500 dollar vintage Gibson.
-It’s all about picking the right tool for the right job.
+Regardless of what genres you play - country, punk, blues, soul - it's not uncommon to have a unique set of guitar picks for each.
+You can carefully gauge which response, thickness, and tone is needed for each situation and choose a pick accordingly.
+It’s all about picking the right tool for the right job (pun fully intended).

 When selecting a pick for country, you need to think about what complements your technique and gear the best.
 If you have a darker voiced guitar, you may need a brighter pick to compensate.
 Also, if you have trouble picking quickly, you may need to switch pick thickness.
 Country guitar is generally voiced brightly with a very snappy response, so getting that kind of tone should be your goal.

-But thankfully, picks are cheap.
-I would strongly recommend grabbing a few different sets once you’ve finished reading this.
+Thankfully, picks are cheap.
+We would strongly recommend grabbing a few different sets once you’ve finished reading this.
 The effect it has on your playing and tone will surprise you.

 The choice of gigging guitarists the world over, D’Addario’s EXL110 Nickel Would Guitar Strings pose a great value to any musician.
 Manufactured in the U.S.A., every D’Addario string set ships in a corrosion resistant package, ensuring that the strings you buy will always arrive fresh.
 D’Addario strings are also made with a unique hex core, allowing the wire wrapping to grip tighter and last longer.

 If you or a budding guitarist is on the hunt for a great instrument that won’t break the bank, look no further than the Squier Affinity Telecaster.
-Sporting an alder body with a gloss polyurethane finish, 2 Fender designed single coil pickups, and a 6 saddle top loading bridge, this Squier is more than capable of meeting whatever challenges you have to throw at it.
+Sporting an alder body with a gloss polyurethane finish, two Fender designed single coil pickups, and a six saddle top loading bridge, this Squier is more than capable of meeting whatever challenges you have to throw at it.

-If you’ve always been curious as to which pick is the right choice for you, the Dunlop 12 Pick Variety pack is a great way to test out a variety of picks in several different materials and thicknesses.
-Made in the U.S.A, every Dunlop pick is made from high quality materials guaranteed to take your playing to the next level.
+If you’ve always been curious as to which pick is the right choice for you, the Dunlop Variety pack is a great way to test out a variety of picks in several different materials and thicknesses.
+Made in the U.S.A., every Dunlop pick is made from high quality materials.

-Why I Recommended This: The easiest way to tweak your tone is to invest in a few different kinds of picks.
+Why We Recommend This: One of the easiest and cheapest ways to tweak your tone and playing is to invest in a few different kinds of picks.
 This package fills that role admirably.